Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/ikarus/functions/debug.md

-# Preamble
+# Debug
-The preamble is a bunch of functions related with debug and some stuff, that doesn't fit to other sections.
+A set of debugging and error-handling functions for mod development with Ikarus.

 ## Initialization
 The best way to initialize all Ikarus functions is to call `MEM_InitAll()` in the `Init_Global()` initialization function.